trustlines-protocol/tl-dev-docs/contracts/deploy_tools/usage.md

 The address of this exchange can be used as input for the `--exchange-contract` option when creating a currency network.

-## Deploy identity contracts
+## Deploy Identity Contracts
 We use identity proxy contracts to enable the use of meta-transactions.
 Through that, new users can directly interact with the deployed currency network contracts without the need of coins to pay for transaction fees.
 Therefore two contracts need to be deployed.
 1. Implementation of the identity contract
 2. Identity proxy factory contract

-### Identity implementation
+### Identity Implementation
 This contract is the implementation of an identity contract.
 We need to deploy it to set the implementation of deployed identity proxies.